matpakke/Google-Cybersecurity/Course 3 - Connect and Protect - Networks and Network Security/course3glossary.md

 **Firewall:** A network security device that monitors traffic to or from your network

-**Forward proxy server:** A server that regulates and restricts a person’s access to the internet
+**Forward proxy server:** A server that regulates and restricts a person’s access to the internet.
+Forward proxy servers receive outgoing traffic from an employee, approve it, then forward it to its destination on the internet.

 ## H